ZhouJian26/ZhouJian26/README.md

-# Hi there 👋
+# Hi there, I'm Jian 👋

-I'm a software engineer based in Italy, ReactJS and AWS enthusiast, I love spending my time to learn new technologies and creating things with what I learned to make life easier.
+I'm a software engineer based in Italy, ReactJS and AWS enthusiast, I love spending my time to learn new technologies and creating things with what I learned to solve my problems and hopefully also yours.

 If you are searching teammate for a project, I'm happy to participate!